Code-Institute-Submissions/robertc181-player-link-/README.md

 3. As a scout I want to be able to attend a players event.

-4. As a scout I want to be able to see all event im attending.
+4. As a scout I want to be able to see all event i'm attending.

 ## Scope

 ### Functional requirements:

-### For ease of use:
+#### For ease of use:

 * Navigation bar which is simple and easy to navigate